Danack/Bristolian/docs/explanations/development_committee_rules.md

 Audit Committee
   </td>
   <td>
-     As part of the [Updating the Constitution](https://democracy.bristol.gov.uk/documents/s34767/13%20-%20Report%20to%20Audit%20re%20plan%20and%20timetable%20for%20changes%20to%20constitution%20v1.3.pdf) agenda item, there is a suggestion for a "Cooling off period for the determination of planning decisions"
+As part of the <a href="https://democracy.bristol.gov.uk/documents/s34767/13%20-%20Report%20to%20Audit%20re%20plan%20and%20timetable%20for%20changes%20to%20constitution%20v1.3.pdf">Updating the Constitution</a> agenda item, there is a suggestion for a "Cooling off period for the determination of planning decisions"

 The [minutes of this meeting](https://democracy.bristol.gov.uk/documents/s41802/29.7.19.pdf) say that: